Jgoodall13/Classic-Webiste/README.md

 # The classic company website

-## A website that that has a info and contact page.
+## A website that that has an info and contact page.

-Technologies used-
+Technologies used

 HTML, CSS, Javascript, node.je, ejs, mongoDB